Actionable Book Summary: The Bullet Journal Method by Ryder Carroll

 Put Hard Things First

 Naturally, we get exhausted during our days.
 Our attention span drains throughout the hours we’re awake.
 Obviously, putting exercising as the last task to be performed before going to bed it’s a bad decision.
-You’ll be tired and you won’t put a lot of reps.
+You’ll be tired and you won’t put a lot of reps, that’s why it should be done sooner.

-The other benefit of this type of task executing is that you’re working your way towards the things that interest you the most.
+The other benefit of doing-the-hard-thing-first mindset is that you’re working your way towards the things that interest you the most.
 This way, it’s much easier to maintain focus and motivation throughout the day when you have something to look forward to.

-No matter what it is, put the hardest, the most unpleasant task that needs to be done today, as soon as possible.
+So, no matter what type of tasks await you, put the hardest, the most unpleasant task that needs to be done today, as soon as possible.
 Call your boss, write that article, record that video, write that email, whatever it is, do it before doing anything else.

 The Deming Cycle: Iteration sounds more complicated than it is.
 In general, it means “the process of doing something again and again, so you can improve from the previous experience.”
 This way of thinking is the foundation of the Deming Cycle, a four-stage framework for continual improvement: “Plan > Do > Check > Act.”
 Let’s break that down: